 As an industry leader in testing baby gear, we are uniquely poised to offer insight into various baby products with more years of combined experience than any other organization.
 We've been buying and testing products hands-on with real families for eight years, providing you with the details you desire to find the best products for your family.
 Each repellent in this review was tested by Wendy Schmitz , Senior Review Editor, and her family of 4, including two children.

 Analysis and Test Results

-We purchased and used each type of repellent in this review, looking for effectiveness against bugs, safety, ease of application, and how it felt or smelled after application to determine which options lead the pack based on a variety of goals most families have in mind.
+We purchased and used each repellent in this review, looking for effectiveness, safety, ease of application, and how it felt or smelled after application to determine which products are the best suited to various goals most families have in mind.

 Effectiveness and Safety